Redmi: 2020

 On 7 January, Redmi unveiled the Redmi K30 5G, it being Redmi's first 5G handset available in the market.
 The K30 is powered by the flagship Snapdragon 765G, an Octa-Core Processor clocked at 2.4 GHz.
-The K30 features a LCD display punchhole camera cutout with 120 Hz refresh rate.
+The K30 features a LCD punchhole camera cutout with 120 Hz refresh rate.

 In March, the Redmi Note 9 Pro and Redmi Note 9 Pro Max were launched in India.
 Both handset models is powered by the Snapdragon 720G, an Octa-core Processor clocked at 2.3 GHz.
 The Redmi Note 9 Pro features a 48 MP quad camera rear setup and 18 W fast charge, while the Redmi Note 9 Pro Max features a 64 MP quad camera rear setup and 33 W fast charge.
 In the same month, Redmi introduced the Redmi Note 9S to the global market, rebranded from the Indian Redmi Note 9 Pro, both featuring identical design and specifications.
 Redmi introduced the Indian Redmi Note 9 Pro Max rebranded as the Redmi Note 9 Pro to the global market in May, both featuring identical design and specifications.

 24 March saw the launch of the Redmi K30 Pro.
 The K30 Pro has a Sony IMX686 64 MP sensor.
 It is powered by the flagship Snapdragon 865, an Octa-Core Processor clocked at 2.84 GHz, and available with 6 GB LPDDR4X RAM with 128 GB UFS 3.0 storage, 8 GB LPDDR5 RAM with 128 GB UFS 3.1 storage or 8 GB LPDDR5 RAM with 256 GB UFS 3.1 storage.

 Redmi introduced a massive 98" Redmi TV MAX at a price of RMB 19,999 which undercuts the massive screen LCD TV market.

 On 26 May, Redmi unveiled the Redmi 10X Series, featuring the Redmi 10X Pro 5G, Redmi 10X 5G and Redmi 10X 4G.
 Both the Redmi 10X Pro 5G and Redmi 10X 5G features the MediaTek Dimensity 820, a 7 nm Octa-core Processor clocked at 2.6 GHz.
 Redmi 10X 4G features the MediaTek Helio G85, clocked at 2.4 GHz.
 Along with the introduction of the Redmi 10X Series, Redmi also introduced the Redmi TV X-series, offering big-screen TV at excellent value.
 Redmi also unveiled a range of notebook PCs featuring Ryzen on the same day.